SujalAhrodia/Practice_2020/README.md

 ## Detour
 <details><summary>Interview</summary>
 > 1. Given a List of words, return the words that can be typed using letters of alphabet on only one row's of American keyboard.
+> 2. You are given two arrays (without duplicates) nums1 and nums2 where nums1’s elements are subset of nums2.
+Find all the next greater numbers for nums1's elements in the corresponding places of nums2.
+The Next Greater Number of a number x in nums1 is the first greater number to its right in nums2.
+If it does not exist, output -1 for this number.
 </details>